ModOrganizer2/pystubs-generation/docs/source/setup-tools.rst

   `Python extension <https://marketplace.visualstudio.com/items?itemName=ms-python.python>`_.
 - You have Python installed: https://www.python.org/downloads/.

-  - It is recommended but not mandatory to use the Python version that is used by MO2.
+  - You must use the Python version that used by MO2.
     You can check the ``pythonXX.dll`` in the MO2 installation folder to find the Python version used by MO2 (``python38.dll`` means Python 3.8).
 - You obviously need a valid MO2 installation: https://github.com/modorganizer2/modorganizer/releases